talvbansal/easel/README.md

 	```
     Or alternatively configure Easel to use your own [Custom User Model](#Custom-Model)

-6. Sign into Easel using the default credentials:
+6. Sign into Easel at `/login` using the default credentials:
     - Email `admin@easel.com`
     - Password `password`